rootdavinalfa/SamehadakuLinkGet/README.md

 This project is to get Google drive link on samehadaku.tv - Indonesia Anime Fansub to download anime ,etc

 Prerequisite:

-1.Python3+
+ 1. Python3+
-2.BeautifulSoup Library, just `pip install BeautifulSoup` 3.Selenium library `pip install selenium`
+ 2. BeautifulSoup Library, just `pip install BeautifulSoup`
+ 3. Selenium library `pip install selenium`
  4. urllib

 ## **How to Use:**